PaulKinlan/paul.kinlan.me/content/2017-07-06-progressive-progressive-web-apps.markdown

 ---
+date: 2017-07-04 13:20:31+00:00
+description: Building Progressive Web Apps progressively is possible.
+This is how I did it.
+image_header: /images/feeddeck.png
 slug: progressive-progressive-web-apps
-date: 2017-07-04T13:20:31.000Z
+summary: I explored building a progressive web app (PWA) without relying solely on the app shell model.
+I wanted a PWA that works without JavaScript, functions without a service worker, and prioritizes speed.
+My \"Feed Deck\" project, combining a news river and TweetDeck-like interface, served as a test case.
+The key was to progressively render content, starting with server-side rendering and then enhancing with a service worker.
+This involved streaming templates, shared logic between the server and service worker, and addressing challenges like module systems, streams, and routing differences between Node.js and the web.
+The result is a PWA that loads quickly, works offline, and offers a flexible approach to PWA development beyond the app shell model.
+tags:
-title: "Progressive Progressive Web Apps"
+- Progressive Web Apps
+- PWA
+- Service Worker
+- App Shell
+- Progressive Rendering
+- Server-Side Rendering
+- Streaming
+- Isomorphic JavaScript
+- Node.js
+- Web Development
-description: "Building Progressive Web Apps progressively is possible.
-This is how I did it."
+title: Progressive Progressive Web Apps
-image_header: "/images/feeddeck.png"
-tags: ['ssr', 'progressive web apps', 'pwa']
 toc: true

 ---

 I like [Progressive Web